stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

       and Coeur d'Alene, Idaho.

-      Our name is centered around the philosophy
+      Our name is centered around the philosophy,

       that our work   should best capture a businesses essence,